mkiol/Snipek/README.md

 [here](https://docs.snips.ai/getting-started/quick-start-raspberry-pi).

-Alternatively you can also manually install Snips on Debian system (it could be installed on phisical or virtual machine).
+Alternatively you can also manually install Snips on Debian system (it can be installed on phisical or virtual machine).

 Here is quick step-by-step guide for Snips installation on a fresh Debian 9: